UCL/rsd-engineeringcourse/session02/02licensing.md

 ###Patents

-Intellectual property law distinguishes Copyright from Patents.
+Intellectual property law distinguishes copyright from patents.
 This is a complex field, which I am far from qualified to teach!

 People who think carefully about intellectual property law distinguish software licenses